Powerdynamo brings new ignition & light

 #

-Give the newly installed system a chance to work, before you start to check and test values, or what is worse is to apply changes to customize the firing point before running the system.
+Give the newly installed system a chance to work, before you start to check and test values, or what is worse apply changes to it.

 Our parts have been checked before delivery to you.
 You will not be able to check much anyway.
 At any rate do refrain from measuring the electronic components (such as ignition coil, regulator and advance unit).
 You risk severe damage to the inner electronics there.
 You will not get any tangible results from the operation anyway.
-Bear in mind that also your carburettor, your spark plugs and spark plug sockets (even if completely new) might be the reason for malfunction.
-The general experience with our systems is that the carburettor will have to be re-adjusted to lower settings.
-Should the system not start after assembly, first disconnect the blue cut-off wire directly at the ignition coil (or in some cases advance unit) to eliminate any malfunction in the cut-off circuitry.
-Check ground connections carefully.
+Bear in mind that also your carburetor, your spark plugs and spark plug sockets (even if completely new) might be the reason for malfunction.
+The general experience with our systems is that the carburetor will have to be re-adjusted to lower settings.
+Should the system not start after assembly, first disconnect the blue (or blue/white) cut-off wire directly at the ignition coil (or in some cases advance unit) to eliminate any malfunction in the cut-off circuitry.
+Check ground connections carefully, make sure there is a good electrical connection between frame and engine block.

 #

-The spark of classic, points based ignition systems has with about 10,000 Volts with little energy and looks therefore yellow and fat (hence it's visible).
-The spark from our system is a high energy spark with up to 40,000 Volts and therefore very sharp (needle thin focused) in form, and blue in colour, which makes it not so visible.
-Furthermore you get spark only at kickstart operated speedss and not by pushing the kicklever down slowly with your hand (as you might get with battery based ignitions).
+The spark of classic, points based ignition systems has with about 10,000 Volts comparatively little energy and looks therefore yellow and fat (which however makes it highly visible).
+The spark from our system is a high energy spark with up to 40,000 Volts and therefore is needle thin focused in form, and blue in colour, which makes it not so visible.
+Furthermore you get spark only at kick-start operated speeds and not by pushing the kick-lever down slowly with your hand (as you might get with battery based ignitions).

 #

-Systems using a twin outlet ignition coils have a few percularities.
+Systems using a twin outlet ignition coils have a few peculiarities.
 Please observe that during tests on one side, the other has either to be connected to an fitted spark plug or securely earthed/grounded.
 Otherwise there will be no spark on either side.
+Also with such open exits long and dangerous sparks may fly all over the coil.

 #